-Last week I attended a South African Parliamentary Colloquium on the captive lion breeding industry in South Africa.
+In August 2018 I attended a South African Parliamentary Colloquium on the captive lion breeding industry in South Africa.
 There are anywhere between 6000 and 8000 lions being bred in captivity within South Africa – a function of the human entertainment industry (cubs being petted by tourists, sub- adults providing ‘walk-with-lion’ experiences, and at the adult stage the same lions are shot and killed as trophies in the canned lion hunting industry – a process brought to the attention of the world by the documentary Blood Lions) and now recently as a source of body parts and lion bone for the Asian wildlife consumption markets.
-This is a contentious issue and has been discussed in a report by TRAFFIC and Oxford’s Wildlife Conservation Research Unit, and just last week, summarised by the South African Institute of International Affairs.
+This is a contentious issue and has been discussed in a report by TRAFFIC and Oxford’s Wildlife Conservation Research Unit, and just a week after that, summarised by the South African Institute of International Affairs.

 In the past, I wrote about the rhino horn trade debate and how it was futile, since it was not really an option due to other CITES members’ views and the laborious processes required to change those and potential trade country regulations in a timely manner.
 It divided our forces, efforts and focus, while the poaching of rhino continued unabated.
 The core of the debate was about the rights to sustainable utilisation of wildlife & international trade in their parts.
 We now find ourselves in a similar space – debating the rights of lion ‘owners’ to rapidly breed lion, sell trophy hunts of their lion and export their parts, in particular the skeletons to Asia as a substitute for Tiger bone wine.
 It strikes me that this debate continues, given what we know about this type of approach to sustainable utilisation – specifically, the sale of body parts, and the potential and or realised impacts on wildlife, some of which were mentioned in our response to Rhino breeder John Hume’s local auction of rhino horn.